33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 Hotel rates have soared to mind-boggling levels, especially in the summer.

-Much of this fades during the winter months, when prices shrink, but not all of it.
+Much of this fades during the winter months, when prices shrink and the cost of walking the walls is sliced in half, but not all of it.

-Bottom line, if you’re looking for an inexpensive backpacking or road trip destination in the Balkans, Bosnia and Montenegro are both right next door.
+Bottom line, if you’re looking for an inexpensive-for-foreigners backpacking or road trip destination in the Balkans, Bosnia and Montenegro are both right next door, and countries like Bulgaria, Romania, and Albania have lots of beauty to offer at even more affordable prices.

-That’s not to say Dubrovnik isn’t worth visiting–it absolutely is, there’s a reason we plan to visit countless times in our lives–but it’s important to know what you’re getting when you book your trip.
+That’s not to say Dubrovnik isn’t worth visiting, of course!
+It absolutely is, there’s a reason we plan to visit countless times in our lives, but it’s important to know what you’re getting when you book your trip.

 view of dubrovnik from city walls with harbor in the distance